spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

 <%(#Expandable title="More about server-workers and client-workers")%>
-A server-worker is your game's server-side code, it's the equivalent of a "server" in native Unreal networking.
+A server-worker is your game's server-side code.
+It's the equivalent of a "server" in native Unreal networking.

 You can think of client-workers as game clients as they are essentially the same.